alecmildenhall/TCPOverUDP/README.md

 # README
-apm2189
-4 late days used
-- 4 extra late days were granted by the professor
-- can show email for proof if needed

 This program is a simplified version of the Transmission Control Protocol (TCP) that operates over User Datagram Protocol (UDP).

 ### Requirements: